 4.3.5.1 General

-The 5GMSd AS is able to process content ingested at interface M2d before serving it at interface M4d, as specified in clause 5.2.4.4.
+The 5GMSd AS is able to process content ingested at interface M2d before serving it on interface M4d, as specified in clause 5.2.4.4.
 The content processing operations are specified in a Content Preparation Template resource, as specified in clause 5.2.2.3.

 4.3.5.2 Create Content Preparation Template